The Peregrina Poems

 Is like a reflection of gold from deep inside;

-From the bosom's depths it seems to rise
+From the bosom's depths it seems to be drawn

 Where such gold on holy grief thrives.

-In the darkness of thine eyes I bury myself,
+In the darkness of thine eyes I immerse myself,

 Thou wouldst have me light the fire inside us boldly,

 Thou reachest death to me smiling in a chalice of sin!